Monster Prom 2: Monster Camp: Development

 Beautiful Glitch, a Spanish indie developer, crowd-funded Monster Prom 2: Monster Camp in May 2019.
 The campaign raised a total of $600K, twenty times the amount of Monster Prom.
 Compared to Monster Prom, Beautiful Glitch said Monster Camp "feels more mature" and has a "clearer and more consistent" style.
 Development took about 18 months.
 Beautiful Glitch released it for Windows on October 23, 2020.
 They rushed to an October release to avoid extended delays due to holidays.
 They ported it to the Switch on February 14, 2022.

 Reception

-Monster Prom 2: Monster Camp received positive reviews on Metacritic.
+The PC version of Monster Prom 2: Monster Camp received generally favorable reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 73% of critics.
 Siliconera called it "a decadent and delicious snack" that is enjoyable either solo or with friends.
 Hardcore Gamer said it is "pure fun" and praised the gameplay, writing, humor, and multiplayer.